MShinkle/openpose_pytorch/README.md

 # openpose_pytorch

-Batch processing of images for pose estimation via OpenPose.
+Batch processing of images for pose estimation via OpenPose (currently only body keypoints).
 Implemented in PyTorch.

 Based heavily on https://github.com/Hzzone/pytorch-openpose, but with support for batch processing and some simplification.